ssato/python-anyconfig/README.rst

 python-anyconfig
 =================

-Generic access to configuration files in any formats (to be in the future).
+Generic access to configuration files in any formats (to be in the future) with configuration merge (or cascade, overlay) support.

 * Author: Satoru SATOH <ssato@redhat.com>
 * License: MIT

 Current supported configuration file formats are:

-* JSON
+* JSON w/ json or simplejson
-* YAML
+* YAML w/ PyYAML
-* Ini-style
+* Ini w/ configparser
-* XML (experimental)
+* XML w/ lxml or ElementTree (experimental)
-* Java properties file (experimental and only available if pyjavaproperties module was found.)
+* Java properties file w/ pyjavaproperties if it's available (experimental)

 Usage
 ======